Sucuri vs Wordfence: The Only Security Review You Need

 Sucuri sitecheck results

-We had greater expectations of the server-level scanner, considering it would have full access to the website.
+We had greater expectations of the server-level malware scanner, considering it would have full access to the website.
 The installation is a little different compared to other plugins, because the scanner needs to be installed onto your web server.
 This can be done so manually, or by putting in FTP details on your dashboard.
 We finished the installation and waited for the scan to complete.

 A considerable time later, the scan was completed and our malware-ridden website was apparently free of hacks.
 Ran the scan a second time to see if there was a mistake the first time around.
 Nope, still no malware according to Sucuri.
 Major failure.